Transition Amplitudes in 3D Quantum Gravity: Boundaries and Holography in the Coloured Boulatov Model: The Coloured Boulatov Model

 \begin{Remarks} \begin{itemize} \item[] \item[(a)]An open coloured graph is in general not balanced.
 As an example, take the open $(d+1)$-coloured graph consisting of a single $(d+1)$-valent vertex with $(d+1)$ external legs, which represents a single $d$-simplex. \item[(b)]There are other conventions for open graphs in the literature.
 Some authors define open graphs to be ``pregraphs'', in which external legs are defined to be half-edges, i.e.~they do not end at a $1$-valent vertex (e.g.~in \cite{SenseTM}).
 Furthermore, open graphs in crystallization theory are usually defined without external legs at all, i.e.~they define graphs with two types of vertices: ``Internal'' $(d+1)$-valent vertices and vertices with valency $\leq d$, which they then call ``boundary vertices'' \cite{GagliardiBoundaryGraph,Gagliardi87}. \end{itemize} \end{Remarks}

 Having defined the notion of coloured graphs, we can now define the corresponding simplicial complex.
 For the terminology and notation used for complexes and PL-manifolds, see Appendix \ref{AppendixA:PseudoManifolds}.
-For completeness, we summarize the construction in the following definition:
+For completeness, we summarize the construction in the following definition\footnote{Strictly speaking, complexes dual to coloured graphs are \textit{pseudo(simplicial)-complexes} \cite{SeifertTopology}, since two $d$-simplices can share more than one face.
+As usual in the GFT literature, we won’t make such a distinction and just speak about “simplicial complexes”}:

 \begin{Definition} Let $\mathcal{G}=(\mathcal{V}_{\mathcal{G}},\mathcal{E}_{\mathcal{G}})$ be some open or closed $(d+1)$-coloured graph.
 Then we define its dual simplicial complex $\Delta_{\mathcal{G}}$ in the following way: \begin{itemize} \item[(1)]Assign a $d$-simplex $\sigma_{v}$ to each vertex $v\in\mathcal{V}_{\mathcal{G}}$ and colour the $(d-1)$-faces of $\sigma_{v}$ by $d+1$ colours.
 This induces a vertex colouring, where each vertex is labelled by the colour of the $(d-1)$-face on the opposite. \item[(2)]If two vertices $v,w$ in $\mathcal{G}$ are connected by an edge of colour $i\in\mathcal{C}_{d}$, we glue the two $d$-simplices together along their $(d-1)$-face of colour $i$ in the unique ways such that all the colours of vertices agree. \end{itemize} \end{Definition}